How to Install a Service Mast and Riser: An NEC Guide

 Critical Clearances and Attachment Points

-Service drop clearance is a non-negotiable safety requirement detailed in NEC 230.24.
-These clearances prevent accidental contact with the service conductors and vary based on the surface below:
+Service drop clearance is a non-negotiable safety requirement detailed in NEC Article 230.
+Minimum clearances vary with the location beneath the drop and the voltage involved.
+Key points to verify on every job include:

-- Over public streets, alleys, or parking areas subject to truck traffic: 18 ft.
+- Over public streets, alleys, or parking areas subject to truck traffic: higher clearances are required (for example 18 ft / 5.5 m in many conditions).

 Step-by-Step Guide to Service Mast Installation